India, officially known as the Republic of India, is located

 dynasty, a prominent Hindu royal family that ruled North India

-stands as one of the very few "living forts" in the world,
+as one of the very few "living forts" in the world, with nearly

-with nearly one-fourth of the vibrant old city's population
+one-fourth of the vibrant old city's population continuing to

-the surrounding Thar Desert, the fort is an imposing presence
+Desert, the fort is an imposing presence that commands

-that commands attention.
-The fort is encircled by a formidable
+attention.
+The fort is encircled by a formidable 15-foot (4.6

-15-foot (4.6 meters) tall wall, which serves as the outermost
+meters) tall wall, which serves as the outermost ring of its

-Historically, the entire population of Jaisalmer once dwelled
+entire population of Jaisalmer once dwelled within these

-within these fortified walls.
-Today, this iconic structure
+fortified walls.
+Today, this iconic structure still retains a

 As I explored the labyrinthine passages of Jaisalmer Fort, I